LukasKalbertodt/confique/README.md

     - Anything with a `serde` Deserializer
 - **Based on `serde`**: less code in `confique` (more light-weight) and access to a huge ecosystem of high quality parsers.
 - **Easily generate configuration "templates"**: describe all available config values to your users without repeating yourself.
+- **Simple validation**: validity checks can easily be added via attributes.

 ## Simple example